hhvm/user-documentation/guides/hack/11-built-in-types/28-shape.md

 ## Converting Shapes

-Converting shapes to containers is strongly discouraged, however is necessary, this can be done with `Shapes:toDict()`.
+Converting shapes to containers is strongly discouraged, however is necessary, this can be done with `Shapes::toDict()`.

 On older versions of HHVM, Shapes can also be converted to darrays with `Shapes::toArray()`; this should be avoided in new code, as darrays are currently an alias for the dict type, and will be removed from the language.